Updated: April 2023

 Video: Cardiac arrests in athletes

-There have been a record number of professional and amateur athletes suffering a cardiac arrest or heart attack in 2021, typically within weeks of vaccination (5-minute compilation).
+There have been a number of professional and amateur athletes suffering a cardiac arrest or heart attack in 2021, typically within weeks of vaccination (5-minute compilation).

 Video: How covid vaccines got approved